contao/docs/docs/dev/framework/cron.md

 * Purge expired Opt-In tokens
 * etc.

-Because all cronjobs are registered as services and tagged using the `contao.cronjob` tag, you can find all cronjobs on your system using the following command:
+Starting with Contao **5** all cronjobs are registered as services and tagged using the `contao.cronjob` tag.
+Thus you can find all cronjobs on your system using the following command:

 ```bash